 This is a photography tour focusing on two main bird species – the Dalmatian Pelican and the Eurasian Griffon Vulture.

-The tour starts from Sofia at 14.00 h in the afternoon, at the latest.
-The tour participants will be picked up either from Sofia Airport, as they are kindly requested to arrive there until 14.00 h (2 p.m.), or from their accommodation place within the city of Sofia, if they have arrived earlier.
+The tour starts from Sofia at 14.00 h in the afternoon (2 p.m.), at the latest.
+The tour participants will be picked up either from Sofia Airport or from their accommodation place within the city of Sofia if they have arrived earlier.
 Then we will be driving south (for about 3 hours) to Lake Kerkini in Northern Greece, on the other side of the Bulgarian-Greek border.
 We will check in a small family-run hotel near the lake for three nights.

 Day 2 & 3

-We will spend these two days aiming to photograph our second target species, the Eurasian Griffon Vulture from our fixed hide.
-Apart from the Griffon Vulture we will have good opportunities to photograph also the Eurasian Black Vulture, White-tailed Eagle and other species of birds of prey.
+We will spend these three days aiming to photograph our second target species, the Eurasian Griffon Vulture from our fixed hide.
+Apart from the Eurasian Griffon Vulture we will have good opportunities to photograph also the Cinerous (Eurasian Black) Vulture, White-tailed Eagle and other species of birds of prey.
 It sometimes happens a Red Fox, Golden Jackal, Wild Cat or a Wolf to turn up at the feeding table too.

 If time allows we can also try to photograph a variety of passerine birds (like the Hawfinch, Siskin, Brambling, Sombre Tit, etc.) visiting the feeders, which we are maintaining in this area.
 During times when there is less activity at the hide we can go off to explore the region looking for other wildlife.
 We will be sure to visit a nearby reserve where a reintroduced population of European Bison roam in the wild – a setting that makes for good photography.